When it comes to packing a waste-free school lunch you’ve got three options.

-That said, the following waste-free lunch kits are, in my opinion, your two best options.
-The two lunch kits below are super complete, have excellent food storage and a non-plastic water bottle.
+That said, the following waste-free lunch kits are, in my opinion, your best options.

-3. Go Green Lunch Box Set – This lunch kits comes with an insulated fabric carrier, a five-compartment food container and a stainless steel bottle.
-The reason it didn’t make the above “Best” list is because it looks tricky and a little small.
-I’m not an expert, having not tried a non-lid Bento lunch set out, but in my honest guesstimate, Cedar’s lunch would be a total mess in this lunch kit.
+This lunch kits comes with an insulated fabric carrier, a five-compartment food container and a stainless steel bottle.
+However, it looks tricky and a little small.
+I’m not an expert, but in my honest guesstimate, Cedar’s lunch would be a total mess in this lunch kit.
 I don’t like the idea of zero separated (by lids) containers.
 Now, if you have a kid that Bento-style works for, this could be a great pick, since it even comes with a stainless steel water bottle.

 Two other good things about the Go Green lunch kit is that it has turn ‘n lock technology to ensure that your child’s lunch stays fresh and tons of really cool carry case designs to choose from (shown above).